 Next came a move from the family farm to three acres on Montauk Highway in Bridgehampton.
 This move marked the establishment of the retail Garden Shop.
 As the company further developed, it acquired the reputation for rare and unusual plant material and gained recognition as one of the few national companies with the ability to successfully move giant trees.
 In addition, Kathleen and Charlie took an early stand on protecting the land from pesticides and nuclear material.

 Since their move, the 18 acres has grown into 33 with an additional 8 acres nearby for the equipment fleet and horticultural annex.
 A tree-growing farm has been established to further diversify their inventory.
-Their services have been utilized by a long list of botanical gardens, private residences throughout New England and institutions including the Museum of Modern Art and Kennedy airport.
-In 2005, their oldest son Silas, helped by his three brothers, brought new energy to the business with the addition of an art gallery and sculpture garden on the grounds.
+Their services have been utilized by a long list of botanical gardens, private residences throughout New England, and institutions including the Museum of Modern Art and JFK airport.
 For years to come, Marders will continue to provide its high level of quality and service while carrying on its tradition of innovation and commitment to environment, remaining a leader in the landscape industry.